rahul2k57/financial-fraud-detection-system/README.md

 Recall (Fraud Detection): ~99% (Minimized False Negatives)

 Technical Methodology

-Feature Engineering
+Feature Engineering:

 Custom features were created to better detect suspicious transactions:

 errorBalanceOrig: Identifies cases where the account balance does not match the expected value after a transaction—a common sign of unauthorized money transfers.

 isZeroDest: Detects "mule account" behavior, where money is transferred to accounts that were previously inactive.

-Handling Class Imbalance (SMOTE)
+Handling Class Imbalance (SMOTE):

 In the PaySim dataset, fraudulent transactions make up less than 1% of the total data.
 To address this, the SMOTE (Synthetic Minority Over-sampling Technique) method was used.
 SMOTE generates synthetic fraud samples so the model learns patterns effectively instead of simply biasedly predicting "safe" for every transaction.

-Data Integrity & Leakage Prevention
+Data Integrity & Leakage Prevention:

 To ensure a fair and reliable evaluation, a strict data processing pipeline was followed:

 Split First: The dataset was split into training and testing sets before any transformations.